 Montana state parks offer free activities for kids and families.

 The Kub ranger program helps Montana kids enjoy Montana state parks.
 Your kids can learn about all the options the park has for them to enjoy.
-They can also learn about the different ecosystems in the park, the way you can have an impact on the park and all the things that will help them have a more enjoyable experience.
+They can also learn about the different ecosystems in the park, the way one can have an impact on the park, and many other things that will help them have a more enjoyable experience.
 Depending on the park your child joins the program in, they’ll get free swag in addition to their free state park education!

 Each month, Montana state parks have different activities for kids and families.
 The activities range from family fun days to educational opportunities and guided hikes.
 Most of the activities are free for people who are in the park.
 Check out the calendar for a list of free events you can enjoy while you’re at Montana state parks.